4DGenome/conseq/README.md

 ```
 tree data/*/raw
 ```
-As it can be seen from the command above, we the raw data from the sequencing samples (`*fastq.gz` files) grouped by the run in which they were generated.
+As it can be seen from the output of the command above, FASTQ files (`*fastq.gz`) with the raw sequencing reads are named with the SAMPLE_ID and grouped by the run in which they were generated.
 Sequencing run directories contain not only the FASTQ files but also [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports informing about the quality of the raw reads.

 ### Processed data